Join the Global Breast Cancer Movement

 Axilla

-The underarm region.
+The underarm area.

 Axillary Dissection (Axillary Sampling)